-Lean Six Sigma Yellow and Green Belt training course
+Lean Six Sigma Yellow and Green Belt - online course

 Your trainer will be Maneesh Kumar.

 |24 May 2021||24-25 May and 16-18 June 2021 (09:30 - 16:30)|

 |£2500 (5 days Green Belt training including Yellow Belt training)|

 Who it’s for